cs100/template-labx-valgrind/README.md

 Acknowledgments: This lab has been adapted from [this lab](http://people.cs.ksu.edu/~sherrill/labs/lab05/lineage.cpp) by [Jessica Sherrill](http://people.cs.ksu.edu/~sherrill/) at Kansas State University (current affiliation unknown).

 # Memory management
-The ability to dynamically allocated and deallocate memory is one of the strongest features of C++ programming, but the greatest strength can also be the greates weaness.
+The ability to dynamically allocate and deallocate memory is one of the strongest features of C++ programming, but the greatest strength can also be the greatest weakness.
 This is certainly true of C++ applications, where memory-handling problems are among the most common bugs.

 One of the most subtle and hard-to-detect bugs is the memory leak - the failure to properly deallocate memory that was previously allocated.
 A small memory leak that occurs only once may not be noticed, but programs that leak large amounts of memory, or leak progressively, may display symptoms ranging from poor (and gradually decreasing) performance to running out of memory completely.
-Worse, a leaking program may use up so much memory that it causes another program to fail, leaving the user with no clude to where the problem truly lies.
+Worse, a leaking program may use up so much memory that it causes another program to fail, leaving the user with no clue to where the problem truly lies.
 In addition, even harmless memory leaks may be symptomatic of other problems.
 ## Valgrind
 [Valgrind](https://valgrind.org/) is an instrumentation framework for building dynamic analysis tools.
 We will be focusing on the Memcheck tool in their extensive tool suite.